EMG-MU/WAPPAC_docs/docs/comp_overview/timeline.md

 ---

 ## Competition Flow
-Before starting to develop your controller, **please make sure you are registered** for the WAPPAC competition by completing the form providing at **[this link](https://docs.google.com/forms/d/e/1FAIpQLSc1JRCtbhVDxnm0jyLhFsNW3xCky19vAwDF8hb4oVD_XSU2Jg/viewform?usp=dialog)**, so you can **receive timely updates, important announcements, and essential information throughout the competition** (for further information, see [Registration for WAPPAC competition](../registration.md) section).
+Before you begin developing your controller, **please ensure you are registered** for the WAPPAC Competition by completing the form available at **[this link](https://docs.google.com/forms/d/e/1FAIpQLSc1JRCtbhVDxnm0jyLhFsNW3xCky19vAwDF8hb4oVD_XSU2Jg/viewform?usp=dialog)**.
+This will allow you to **receive timely updates, key announcements, and all essential information** throughout the competition.
+For further details, see the [Registration for WAPPAC Competition](../registration.md) section.

 Once registered, the **workflow** for participants is straightforward: